BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/arnor_and_angmar.md

 - **A Fool's Challenge** `ACTIVE`

-Earnur must always Charge an enemy Hero if he able to do so when he Activates.
-Additionally, he may never decline a [Heroic Challenge] under any circumstances.
+If Eärnur is ever the target of a [Heroic Challenge], he may never choose to decline under any circumstances.
+Additionally, when Eärnur Activates, if he is able to Charge an enemy Hero model then he must do so.

 - **Master Duellist** `ACTIVE`

-At the start of a Combat involving Earnur, before Heroic Strikes are resolved, Earnur may increase his Fight value to match that of a single enemy he is Engaged in Combat with.
-Additionally, Earnur can never have his Fight Value modified by enemy special rules or Magical Powers.
+At the start of a Combat involving Eärnur, before any Heroic Strikes are resolved, Eärnur may increase his Fight Value to match that of a single enemy model he is Engaged in Combat with.
+Additionally, Eärnur can never have his Fight Value modified by enemy special rules or Magical Powers.

 </div>